 A student's indicated program will determine when entry-level testing has to be completed.
-Full-time, degree program students (those taking 12 hours or more) must take the ASSET prior to completing registration.
-Part-time, degree program students (those taking less than 12 hours) may defer the test up to 12 cumulative hours of college work.
+Full-time, degree program students (those taking 12 hours or more) must take the ASSET, MAPS, or other approved test prior to completing registration.
+Parttime, degree program students (those taking less than 12 hours) may defer the test up to 12 cumulative hours of college work.

 Students not seeking a degree will be classified as "General Freshman" until they declare a major or specialization.
-However, they must fulfill the entry-level placement testing requirements before enrolling in English, mathematics or humanities courses.
-All students planning to enter associate degree programs should endeavor to: (a) have ACT, SAT, ASSET or MAPS test scores' on file with OWCC prior to enrolling, or (b) take the ASSET on one of the college's scheduled testing dates prior to completion of registration for classes.
+However, they must fulfill the entrylevel placement testing requirements before enrolling In English, mathematics or humanities courses.

+All students planning to enter associate degree programs should endeavor to: (a) have ACT, SAT, ASSET or MAPS test scores on file with OWCC prior to enrolling, or (b) take the test administered by OWCC on one of the college's scheduled testing dates prior to completion of registration for classes.

-The ASSET is not a qualifying examination for admission; it is a requirement for entering a degree program at the college - for placement in college preparatory or regular degree-credit courses in computation (mathematics), communications or reading.
-It is recommended that high school students take the ACT, SAT, or ASSET prior to applying for admission to the college.
-In this way their test results can be on hand and attention given to their special needs before they arrive on campus.
+Placement test scores are required for entering a degree program at the college - for placement in college preparatory or regular degree-credit courses in computation (mathematics), communications or reading.
+It is recommended that high school students take the ACT, MAPS, SAT, or ASSET prior to applying for admission to the college.
+In this way their test results can be on hand and attention given to special needs before they arrive on campus.

-The ASSET testing schedule will be published in the Schedule of Classes for each registration period.
-Additional testing may be scheduled on an "as needed" basis.
-The ASSET is ordinarily administered at OWCC only for persons with an application on file.
+The testing schedule will be published in the Schedule of Classes for each registration period.
+Additional testing may be scheduled on an 'as needed' basis.
+The ASSET, or other approved test, is ordinarily administered at OWCC only for persons with an application on file.

-Placement test score requirements for entry into degree-credit mathematics, communications and humanities courses are determined by the State Board of Education.
+Placement test score requirements for entry into degree-credit mathematics, communications and humanities courses are based on rules of the State Board of Education.
 They will be announced each semester in the Schedule of Classes.

 Students may not take mathematics, communications or humanities courses which are higher than the level indicated by the entry-level placement test results.
 Students who intend to pursue degree-credit mathematics, communication and humanities courses may enroll only in college preparatory courses.
-These include the following: College Preparatory English, College Preparatory Mathematics, College Preparatory Algebra, and College Preparatory Reading.
+These include the following: College Preparatory English, Developmental Arithmetic, College Preparatory Algebra, and College Preparatory Reading.

-Students limited to college preparatory courses are permitted to enroll in other curriculum areas for which they are qualified.
+Students limited to college preparatory courses are permitted to enroll in other curriculum areas for which they are gualified.
 Students should work closely with counselors, educational advisors, and faculty advisors in scheduling classes and planning their total education program to move most effectively toward graduation.